Israeli Military Censor: Parliamentary and judicial oversight

 In March 2005, it became public that the Ministry of Defense-appointed Winograd Commission for reviewing the authority of the Military Censor (chaired by former judge, Eliyahu Winograd), whose members were selected by the then-Chief Censor Colonel Miri Regev, would recommend expanding the authority of the Military Censor, by proposing legislation to repeal the 1989 Supreme Court ruling, which limited the scope its authority on legitimate news reporting.
 Since then, opposition for the move (initiated by commission member, professor Asa Kasher) was expressed by professor Gabriela Shalev, another commission member.

 Chief Censor

 The unit is commanded by the Chief Censor, an officer directly appointed by the Defense Minister.
 It is an entirely independent position in the IDF, which is neither subordinate to the Defense Minister, nor the Chief of Staff, Aman Director, or any one else on the chain of command or from the political echelon, and is only subject to parliamentary and judicial oversight.
-As of August 2005, the Chief Censor is Colonel Sima Vaknin.
+As of April 2025, the Chief Censor was Colonel Netanel Kula.